-With a vision to promote arbitration and ADR in the Asia-Pacific region, the CAA (Chinese Arbitration Association, Taipei) and the CAAI (CAA International Arbitration Centre) provide quality and trustworthy services, especially for resolving disputes involving Chinese and/or Taiwanese elements.
+With a vision to promote arbitration and ADR in the Asia-Pacific region, the Chinese Arbitration Association, Taipei (CAA) and the CAA International Arbitration Centre (CAAI) provide quality and trustworthy services with a particular emphasis on the resolution of cross-border disputes involving Chinese and/or Taiwanese elements.

-To adapt to developments and demands in international arbitration, particularly in the Asia-Pacific region, the CAA began to establish its foreign branch office, the CAAI.
-With its preparatory office established in Taipei in 2017, the CAAI will be registered in Hong Kong as a separate entity, specialising in cross-border arbitrations seated outside Taiwan, as well as bilingual arbitrations in Mandarin Chinese and English.
-The CAAI Court of Arbitration will be constituted to engage the worldwide expertise and experiences of its members.
-It will convene and decide on certain procedural issues to enhance the impartiality, efficacy and enforceability of CAAI arbitrations and awards.
+To adapt to developments and demands in international arbitration, especially in the Asia-Pacific region, the CAA established its foreign branch office, the CAAI, registered in Hong Kong as a not-for-profit company limited by guarantee in 2018.
+The CAAI specialises in cross-border arbitration seated outside Taiwan, as well as bilingual arbitration in Mandarin Chinese and English.
+CAAI arbitration is administered by the secretariat, with the CAAI Court of Arbitration overseeing compliance with the CAAI Arbitration Rules and deciding on certain procedural issues.

 The CAAI Arbitration Rules represent a modified adoption and reflection of international standards and trends.
-Their distinctive features seek to balance and ensure party autonomy, impartiality and efficiency.
-They include: double time limits on closure of proceedings and award-making; a three-tiered approach to language and seat of arbitration; a streamlined approach to emergency measures and interim measures; and a harmonised approach to the initial commencement of single arbitration for multiple contracts and the subsequent consolidation of arbitrations.
+Their distinctive features seek to (re)balance and ensure party autonomy, impartiality and efficiency.
+These include double time limits on closure of proceedings and award-making; a three-tiered approach to language and seat of arbitration; a streamlined approach to emergency and interim measures; and a harmonised approach to complex arbitration.

 Arbitrators and users

-The CAA has approximately 990 registered arbitrators and 110 mediators from Taiwan and abroad.
-The CAAI is currently developing a new and separate registry of CAAI arbitrators by inviting lawyers, scholars and experts from all sectors, nations and generations, with special emphasis on Mandarin Chinese and skills in handling bilingual or cross-border disputes.
+The CAA has over 1000 registered arbitrators and over 170 mediators from Taiwan and abroad.
+The CAAI further developed a new and separate registry of CAAI arbitrators after inviting lawyers, scholars and experts from all sectors, nations and generations, with a special emphasis on Mandarin Chinese and skills in handling bilingual or cross-border disputes.